minhnhut0602/loans/README.md

 loans
 =====

-A small test application with spring boot and cucucumber
+A small test application with spring boot and cucumber

 Rest methods can be accessed locally.
 For example: